The Wrysons: Plot

 Donald and Irene Wryson are a married couple living in the upper-middle class suburb of Shady Hill.
 They have one child, a girl named Dolly.

 The couple have no literary or artistic interests, and pursue gardening more for appearance than pleasure.
-They devote most their time and energy petitioning for zoning laws to maintain the social and ethnic exclusivity of their largely WASP community.
+They devote most of their time and energy petitioning for zoning laws to maintain the social and ethnic exclusivity of their largely WASP community.
 Though they rarely socialize, the couple avidly prepare and send hundreds of Christmas cards to local acquaintances.

 Both Donald and Irene each have a secret eccentricity:

 Irene Wryson suffers from excruciating nightmares about a dystopian world in the aftermath of a nuclear holocaust.
 She does not tell Donald about these recurring dreams, which include explicit scenes of carnage and death.

 Set in Shady Hill, one of the dreams concerns a phantasmagoric mercy killing, in which Irene attempts to administer poison to Dolly as radioactive fallout descends on their house.

 Donald's oddness manifests itself in his baking of cakes and cookies, a skill he learned as a boy from his mother, a grass widow.
 He finds that the activity provides a brief antidote to his depression.
 These furtive nighttime activities go undetected by Irene.

 One night, Irene awakes from her night terrors and detects a sweet, burning odor.
 Disoriented by her dream, she is convinced she smells the smoke plume from an atomic bomb.
 She goes downstairs and discovers Donald asleep at the kitchen table, smoke pouring from the oven.
 He has neglected to remove his Lady Baltimore cake before it was burnt.
 Irene tells Donald she thought it was a hydrogen bomb that had exploded.
 He informs her it is merely a cake.

 Their secrets exposed, neither of them have an epiphany concerning the other's suffering.
 The Wrysons suppress these discoveries in the interest of preserving the normalcy of their suburban existence.